deeve007/starkers-responsive-v2/README.txt

 	And more recently, any new site had to be responsive of course.
 If you're not building responsive sites yet then you need to start now!
+	So theme is built on a simple, clean responsive
+	CSS framework, including a repsonsive menu, and also fitVid JS so embedded videos are responsive.

 	And finally, since I had to edit the template code a little in order to responsify the theme,